richardturnnidge/kiss/README.md

 ## Plotting Line Graphics

-`INK <value/variable>`
-Sets foreground or background colours
-0-63 is foreground ink, 128-191 is background, assuming current screen mode has capability

 `PEN <value/variable>`
-Sets ink colour for PLOT commands
+Sets ink colour for PLOT commands.
-0-63 is foreground ink
+0-63 is foreground ink.

 `PLOT <value/variable> <value/variable>`
-Plot point at x,y
+Plot point at x,y.
+Only basic lines are currently implemented as commands, with X and Y limited to 255.
+Full functionality can be achieved by sending raw VDP commands.

 `MOVETO <value/variable> <value/variable>`
 Move plot position to x,y